“I worked on aircraft with the Royal Air Force…my career went from there”

-Rebecca is Engineering Team Leader for Combination Products and Devices (CPD) at Teva.
+Rebecca Shepherd is a Senior Engineering Team Leader for Combination Products and Devices (CPD) at Teva.
 Here, the 13-year engineering veteran discusses her role, what people think about her choice of career, and the things she can’t do without.

 I'm often spinning a lot of plates.
 I lead engineering activities across a range of projects, as well as managing a team of engineers, so it can be quite full-on, but that tends to work best for me.
 I'll work with external contractors or third party suppliers handling specifications and technical documentation for projects, together with our manufacturing sites to get things in place ready for production.
 At the same time I ensure the full risk management documentation is in place.

 I toyed with the idea of going into medicine, but I was always a very hands-on and logical person and played with Lego and Meccano from a young age.
 I did my work experience with the Royal Air Force (RAF) when I was about 15-years-old and got to work on aircraft.
 It went from there.
-I studied Aerospace Engineering and got a Masters at university and I've worked in engineering for 10 years now.
+I studied Aerospace Engineering and got a Masters at university I've worked in engineering for 13 years now.
 I love it and wouldn't want to do anything else.

 People are normally quite surprised that I'm an engineer.
 But they usually then start asking about how I got into it and what the role’s like – often when they’ve got children who are starting to think about careers.
 I was a STEM ambassador [volunteers who help encourage young people to progress further in science, technology, engineering and mathematics] for a couple of years, so I did a few events with schools.
 It's best to get children interested very young, even before the stage where they're choosing subjects to study.